 Backstory and Context

-Bellevue is now a part of the Tallahassee Museum complex and is located alongside a historic church and school that were constructed by former slaves and their descendants.
-Beautifully restored to its original appearance and condition, the home appears now much as it did when it was the home of Princess Murat.
-It now houses a restored parlor and bedroom as well as exhibits interpreting life - both slave and free - on the plantations of North Florida.
+The former mansion at Bellevue Plantation is now a part of the Tallahassee Museum complex and is located alongside a historic church and school constructed by former slaves and their descendants.
+The mansion has been restored to its original appearance and museum staff have recently made a more concerted effort to offer exhibits interpreting the lives of the enslaved at Bellevue and on the other plantations of North Florida.

 Schuck, J. P. "Bellevue."
 National Park Service - National Register of Historic Places Nomination Form.
 March 11, 1971. https://npgallery.nps.gov/GetAsset/0034f559-6aa3-4789-b00f-f57314659069.